MSP Vendor Management

 • Security risks: Allowing a third-party provider to access your IT infrastructure, means that you will be exposed to the same breaches and cybersecurity risks that they suffer.

-An internal IT team is a group of professionals directly hired by a company to handle its IT infrastructure.
+An internal IT department is a group of professionals directly hired by a company to handle its IT infrastructure.
 They offer businesses more refined control over what is being done to their IT infrastructure and it also allows them to make personalized adjustments should they need them.
+Internal IT teams can provide tailored solutions that address the business's specific requirements and the company's unique needs.

 The responsibilities of an IT team vary depending on the size of the organization that employs them, but they usually are in charge of the following tasks: